dadamssg/c2-api-docs/README.md

 ```

 #### response
 Endpoints return responses.
-These can be a javascript object.
+These can be simple javascript objects.
 ```js
 export default {
   path: '/people',